Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Introduction

 \section{Introduction}

-Standard density functional theory (DFT) with local or semilocal exchange-correlation functionals (LDA/GGA) often fails to describe strongly correlated materials due to the inadequate treatment of electron-electron interactions.
-This leads to significant inaccuracies in predicting the electronic, magnetic, and structural properties of systems with partially filled $d$ or $f$ shells, such as transition-metal oxides, rare-earth compounds, and actinides.
-The DFT+$U$ method partially remedies this limitation by introducing a Hubbard-like correction that accounts for strong on-site Coulomb interactions between localized electrons~\cite{Anisimov1991a,Liechtenstein1995,Dudarev1998,Anisimov1997}.
+Local and semilocal exchange-correlation functionals often suffer from self-interaction error and inaccurate orbital-dependent level alignment, especially in systems containing localized atomic-like states.
+These deficiencies can lead to underestimated band gaps, incorrect relative positions of ligand and metal states, and inaccurate magnetic moments.
+The DFT+$U$ method partially remedies self-interaction and level-alignment errors by introducing a Hubbard-like correction for localized electrons~\cite{Anisimov1991a,Liechtenstein1995,Dudarev1998,Anisimov1997}.
 This correction penalizes fractional occupations of localized orbitals, thereby reducing the self-interaction error inherent in conventional DFT and opening band gaps in systems incorrectly predicted to be metallic.
-The DFT+$V$ extension further improves the description by incorporating inter-site Coulomb interactions, which are particularly important in systems with significant charge transfer, orbital hybridization, or covalent bonding~\cite{DFTUV}.
+The inter-site $+V$ extension in DFT+$U$+$V$ further improves the description by incorporating inter-site Coulomb interactions, which are particularly important in systems with significant charge transfer, orbital hybridization, or covalent bonding~\cite{DFTUV}.
 Together, the $+U$ and $+V$ corrections enhance the accuracy of DFT~\cite{TimrovLiIon,TimrovSrTiO3} in describing charge localization, orbital ordering, magnetic properties, and band structures, while preserving its favorable computational scaling compared to more demanding many-body approaches such as GW or dynamical mean-field theory (DMFT)~\cite{Georges1996,Kotliar2006}.